What is FDV and what should FDV documentation contain?

 The FM system that gives you full control and overview

-Myfacility is the FM system that gives you full control of your property assets.
-Send and receive work orders from operations staff at all levels of the property.
-The system gives you a lasting history of all properties and building stock, so you can always look back at previous work.
+Myfacility is the FDV system that gives you full control over the property stock.
+Send and receive work orders from operating personnel at all levels of the property.
+The system gives you a permanent history of all properties and building lots, so that you can always look back at previous work.

-With myfacility, you get quick and easy registration and management of information related to your properties and their units.
+With myfacility you get quick and easy registration and management of information relating to your properties and their units.

 The module is integrated with Microsoft Office, which means you can easily create documents in Word, PowerPoint and Excel related to your work.